Dead Silence poster

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Jamie chooses to leave the city and return to Ravens Fair with Billy and Lisa's body.
 Active decision to enter the world of his forgotten past and face childhood nightmares., moving from reaction to action.

 The Collapse moment at 65 minutes (73% through) represents the emotional nadir.
 Here, Jamie witnesses Lipton's death at Mary Shaw's hands.
 The detective who represented order and law is killed.
-Jamie is now completely alone, and realizes he must face Mary Shaw himself with no help., demonstrates the protagonist at their lowest point.
+Jamie is now completely alone, and realizes he must face Mary Shaw himself with no help., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 71 minutes initiates the final act resolution at 80% of the runtime.
 Jamie discovers the truth: his father's family was responsible for Mary Shaw's death.
 He realizes he must destroy her original dummy to break the curse.
 New information enables final confrontation., demonstrating the transformation achieved throughout the journey.